SkoolNotes/Taproot/2020BIO101/KBxLittleMoreBIO.md

 ##### B

-Given that RET is a positive regulator, MEN2 mutations would most likely have a
+Given that RET is a positive regulator, MEN2 mutations would most likely cause a gain of function.
+The RET protein would be more prone to signaling

-it most likely has a gain of function mutation.
-It would signal for cel

-MEN2 Mutation